kwilktx/pmm-doc/docs/details/advisors/checks/mongodb-read-tickets.md

 `db.adminCommand( { setParameter: 1, "wiredTigerConcurrentReadTransactions": "128"  } )`

 ## Resolution
-Please Perform the steps mentioned below to turn adjust the verbosity of your logs.
+Please Perform the steps mentioned below to adjust the number of read tickets configured for use.

-It is possible to do it online:
+This change can be done online while running or it can be done in the config file to take effect after the next restart.

+A. To make this change while running/online without downtime, please use the following command:

 `mongo> db.adminCommand( { setParameter: 1, "wiredTigerConcurrentReadTransactions": "128"  } );`

+B. To make this change go into effect after the next restart, use the following steps:

-1. Set to default.
+1. As an example, Set to default.
 Edit mongod.conf and set the below parameter.
 ```
           setParameter: